BruceZhang54110/RTMate/README.md

 # RTMate

-WebSocket Gateway MVP
+WebSocket Service MVP

 </div>

 ## Overview
-This is a minimal viable product (MVP) for a WebSocket gateway service built with Rust and Axum.
+This is a minimal viable product (MVP) for a WebSocket Service service built with Rust and Axum.
 The current implementation provides basic WebSocket connectivity with message broadcasting capabilities.

 ## Features
 - Current MVP Features